 The phase noise of an oscillator refers to the frequency domain represented by quick and short fluctuations that occur at random in the phase of a waveform.
 These fluctuations are a result of time variations that occur during the period in which the signal is processed.

 In an ideal oscillator, the wave output of the frequency spectrum would be a line.
-This kind of an output isn't possible in the real world, and so the attempt while creating a more efficient oscillator is to keep the output reading as close to a straight line as possible, signaling the generation of low phase noise.
+This kind of an output isn't possible in the real world, so the goal of creating a more efficient oscillator is to keep the output reading as close to a straight line as possible, signaling the generation of low phase noise.

-Some of the methods that can lead to the creation of low phase noise in an oven controlled crystal oscillator are:
+Some of the manufacturing methods that can lead to low phase noise in an OCXO are:

-- Choosing the right materials during the creation of the crystal oscillator to ensure that there is no interference in the frequency of the oscillator brought about by the presence of a material which acts as an impedance to the signal frequency.
+- Choosing the right materials during OCXO production to ensure there is no frequency interference brought about by the presence of a material that impedes signal frequency.

-- The crystal oscillator is built to have as high a Q factor as possible, which results in much cleaner signal processing and consequently, low phase noise.
+- Building the crystal oscillator with as high a Q factor as possible, which results in much cleaner signal processing and consequently, low phase noise.